-In 2011, the Mississaugas of the New Credit First Nation presented the AGYU with an Eagle Feather to acknowledge our continued relationship, built through collaboration beginning in 2009 and which has resulted in two projects, The Awakening in 2011 and Ring of Fire in 2015.
+In 2011, the Mississaugas of the Credit First Nation presented the AGYU with an Eagle Feather to acknowledge our continued relationship, built through collaboration beginning in 2009 and which has resulted in three projects, The Awakening, 2011; Ring of Fire, 2015; and Braided Roots, 2018.
 We have installed this Eagle Feather permanently in the AGYU lobby as a visual reminder of our friendship, respect, and trust within this relationship.

 In acknowledging that York University occupies colonized Indigenous territories, and out of respect for the rights of Indigenous people, we accept our collective responsibility to recognize our colonial histories as well as their present-day manifestations and to honour, protect, and sustain this land.